vivocha/hands-free-chrome/README.md

 $ node api
 ```

-it starts a HTTP server at localhost, port: 8000.
+It starts a HTTP server at localhost, default port: 8000.

-To start the server listening to a different port, just set the `PORT` environment variable.
+To start the API server listening at a different port, just set the `PORT` environment variable.

+To start the underlying Headless Chrome instance at a different port, set the `CHROME_PORT` environment variable (default is 9222).

 Example: